BLCM/cabinetsorter/README.md

 - Changelogs should only get attached to single-mod dirs.
 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?
-- Use "Intro" as a valid description header to look for, when looking for READMEs in single-mod dirs?
-PsychoPatate's READMEs seem to use that.
 - Bugs to look into once I'm more inclined to do real bugfixing:
   - `expletivedeleted/Slag Fiend` pulls in the mod itself to its README, figure that out.